How to care for your Carnivorous Plant

 This plant does not need any fertilizer, as it gains nutrition from the insects it traps and digests.
 Using fertilizer can actually harm your plant as it is not used to living in nutrient-rich soils.

-Your Pitcher Plant is mildly toxic and may cause digestive issues if ingested.
+Your Pitcher Plant is toxic to humans and pets if ingested.